scalar-labs/scalar-kubernetes/docs/AzureAKSScalarDL.md

 ### Create Scalar DL and Envoy resources

-For more information on Cassy, please refer to [manual guide](../operation/manifests/README.md)
+For more information on Scalar and Envoy, please refer to [manual guide](../operation/manifests/README.md)

 ## Generate outputs